 Advantages of Flat Roofs

-Flat roofs can be significantly more cost effective to build than pitched roofs because they require less material due to the fewer square feet to be covered.
+Commercial flat roofs can be significantly more cost effective to build than pitched roofs or steep slope roofs because they require less material due to the fewer square feet to be covered.

 Air conditioners can be moved from the ground to the roof.
 Solar panels and satellite dishes are easier to install on flat roofs than on pitched ones.
 These items are then less obvious from the curb or parking lot.

 It is imperative that an experienced commercial roofing contractor with a good reputation for professional work do the installation or repairs in order to avoid problems with the roof.